Skip to main content

 What Happens If a Language Isn’t Supported?

-While most languages are supported by OpenAI, some languages are currently not supported.
+While most languages are supported by our providers, some languages are currently not supported.
 In these cases, Easygenerator will retain the original (master) audio in the translated course.

 It's important to note that when you use text-to-speech to create audio, it is saved in your media library within your Easygenerator account.
 This audio—referred to as the "master audio"—is the file used in all course duplicates and also appears in translated versions if TTS is not available for the target language.